sanjitk7/RealWorldBugDiscovery/Bugs/QuixBugs/README.md

 ## Introduction

-Quixbugs is a dataset containing 40 Java and Python applications, each containing a single bug.
+Quixbugs is a dataset containing 40 Java and Python programs, each containing a single bug.
 These buggy programs were built as part of the Quixey Challenge, organized by a startup named Quixey in 2011.
-These defective programs of classic algorithms were provided to programmers to fix in a minute for a monetary prize.
+These buggy programs of classic algorithms were provided to programmers to fix in a minute for a monetary prize.
 These programs were initially written only in Python.
 Researchers at MIT and Google translated them into Java to generate a dataset for Multilingual Program Repair.
 Each bug is accompanied by pass/fail test cases.

 ## Number of Bugs
 | Language | Bug Count                                                   |